Henrik-3/valorant-labs/README.md

 If you have any suggestions, write me a DM per Discord: Henrik3#1451

 VALORANT LABS isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
-Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.
+Riot Games, and all associated